 Circularity Tolerance specifies how close every cross-section of a cylinder should be from a true circle.
 It is not possible to make every cross-section of a cylinder perfectly circle.
 That is why we need to allow some tolerance, and that tolerance is called Circularity tolerance.

 Circularity tolerance is a form tolerance.
-What that means is that circularity tolerance does not refer to or depends on any datum.
+What that means is that circularity tolerance does not refer to or depend on any datum.
 Also, no material modifier like MMC or LMC is applicable.

 When diameter tolerance is specified on top of circularity tolerance, then the circularity tolerance is always less than the diameter tolerance.
 Circularity tolerance is a 2D tolerance that controls the circularity of every cross-section of a cylinder, whereas cylindricity is a 3D tolerance that applies to the whole surface of the cylinder.

 Circularity Tolerance Symbol

 Circularity Tolerance Zone

 The circularity tolerance zone is specified by two equidistance cylindrical surfaces between which every entity of every cross-section of the cylinder should lie.
 Here in the below picture, you can see that the red surface should lie between two surfaces that are .002 inches apart.

 Circularity Tolerance Drawing Call out